berkshelf/berkshelf/_includes/index.md

 Visit the [Vagrant downloads page](http://downloads.vagrantup.com/) and download the latest installer for your operating system.

-### Install the Berkshelf Vagrant plugin
+### Install the Vagrant Berkshelf plugin

-As of Berkshelf 1.3.0 there is now a separate gem which includes the [Berkshelf Vagrant plugin](https://github.com/riotgames/berkshelf-vagrant).
+As of Berkshelf 1.3.0 there is now a separate gem which includes the [Vagrant Berkshelf plugin](https://github.com/riotgames/vagrant-berkshelf).
 This plugin supports Vagrant 1.1.0 and greater.

 To install the plugin run the Vagrant plugin install command

-    $ vagrant plugin install berkshelf-vagrant
+    $ vagrant plugin install vagrant-berkshelf
-    Installing the 'berkshelf-vagrant' plugin.
+    Installing the 'vagrant-berkshelf' plugin.
 This can take a few minutes...
-    Installed the plugin 'berkshelf-vagrant (1.1.0)!'
+    Installed the plugin 'vagrant-berkshelf (1.2.0)!'

-### Using the Berkshelf Vagrant plugin
+### Using the Vagrant Berkshelf plugin

-Once the Berkshelf Vagrant plugin is installed it can be enabled in your Vagrantfile
+Once the Vagrant Berkshelf plugin is installed it can be enabled in your Vagrantfile

     Vagrant.configure("2") do |config|
       ...